Disentanglement via Mechanism Sparsity Regularization: A New Principle for Nonlinear ICA: Disentanglement via Mechanism Sparsity Regularization

-The assumptions of the above theorem are similar to those of Theorem~\ref{thm:cont_c_sparse} except for the first and second assumptions which are extra regularity conditions we needed for the proof.
-The most important difference is in the graphical criterion (third assumption) which allows to intersect not only over the sets ${\bf Ch}_j$, but also over ${\bf Pa}_i$.
-This criterion is trivially satisfied when $z^t_i$ is caused only by $z^{t-1}_i$, and no auxiliary variable $A$ is needed for this case.
-For a non-trivial example, see the right graph of Figure~\ref{fig:sparsity}.
+In this context, the assumption that $G^a$ is sparse corresponds precisely to the \textit{sparse mechanism shift} hypothesis from~\cite{scholkopf2021causal}, i.e. that \textit{only a few mechanisms change at a time.} Thm.~\ref{thm:combined} thus provides precise conditions for when sparse mechanism shifts induce disentanglement.

-\subsection{Regularized Model Estimation}
+\subsection{Regularized model estimation}

-In order to estimate from data the model presented in previous sections, we rely on the well known framework of variational autoencoders~(VAE)~\citep{Kingma2014}.
-The decoder neural network corresponds to the mixing function $\bff$ and we consider an approximate posterior of the form
+In order to estimate from data the model presented in previous sections, we propose to use a maximum likelihood approach based on the well-known framework of variational autoencoders (VAEs) \citep{Kingma2014} in which the decoder neural network corresponds to the mixing function $\bff$.
+We consider an approximate posterior of the form

 where $q(z^t \mid x^t)$ is a Gaussian distribution with mean and diagonal covariance outputted by a neural network $\texttt{encoder}(x^t)$.
-This variational inference model induces the following evidence lower bound (ELBO):
+In our experiments, the transition functions $\bflambda_i$ are parameterized by fully connected neural networks that look only at a fixed window of $s$ lagged latent variables.\footnote{The theory we developed would allow for a $\bflambda$ function that depends on all previous time steps, not only the $s$ previous ones.
+This could be achieved with a recurrent neural network, but we leave this to future work.} In all experiments, $\hat{p}(z_i^t \mid z^{<t}, a^{<t})$ is Gaussian with a learned variance that does not depend on $(z^{<t}, a^{<t})$ (see App.~\ref{sec:ours_details} for details).
+This variational inference model induces the following evidence lower bound (ELBO) on $\log \hat{p}(x^{\leq T}|a^{<T})$:

-We derive this fact in Appendix~\ref{app:elbo}.
+We derive this fact in App.~\ref{app:elbo}.
 The learned distribution will exactly match the ground truth distribution if (i) the model has enough capacity to express the ground-truth generative process, (ii) the approximate posterior has enough capacity to express the ground-truth posterior $p(z^t | x^{\leq T}, a^{<T})$, (iii) the dataset is sufficiently large and (iv) the optimization finds the global optimum.
-If, in addition, the ground truth generative process satisfies the assumptions of Theorem~\ref{thm:linear}, we can guarantee that the learned representation will be linearly equivalent to the ground truth representation.
+If, in addition, the ground truth generative process satisfies the assumptions of Thm.~\ref{thm:linear}, we can guarantee that the learned model $\hat{\theta}$ will be linearly equivalent to the ground truth model $\theta$.

-To go from linear identifiability~(Definition~\ref{def:linear_eq}) to permutation identifiability~(Definition~\ref{def:perm_eq}), Theorem~\ref{thm:cont_c_sparse}~\&~\ref{thm:sparse_temporal} suggest we should, not only fit the data, but also choose the model such that the connectivity between $A^{t-1}$ and $Z^t$ or $Z^{t-1}$ and $Z^{t}$ is minimal (or sparse).
-To achieve this in practice, we use a binary matrix to mask $z^{t-1}$ and $a^{t-1}$ in each $p(z_i^t \mid z^{t-1}, a^{t-1})$ and add a regularizing term to our objective to encourage sparsity.
-Formally, we specify $\bflambda_i$ as